Top 10 Best Punk Rock Bands

 My God, does anyone know what punk is?
 Bands like Simple Plan and Fall Out Boy are not punk.
 Black Flag is a real punk band.
 They started the hardcore scene that all these kids, who don't even know who Black Flag is, are mimicking.
 Henry Rollins is a legend.

-11 Social Distortion Social Distortion is an American punk rock band formed in 1978 in Fullerton, California.
-The band currently consists of Mike Ness, Jonny Wickersham, Brent Harding, David Hidalgo, Jr., and David Kalish.
+Social Distortion is an American punk rock band formed in 1978 in Fullerton, California.
+The current lineup includes Mike Ness, Jonny Wickersham, Brent Harding, David Hidalgo, Jr., and David Kalish.
+The band is known for blending punk rock with country and blues influences, and for albums such as Mommy's... read more

 Blink-182 and My Chemical Romance?
 Seriously?
-I've been listening to punk rock since I was about 9, and they are not punk.
-Maybe alternative rock.
+I've been listening to punk rock since I was about nine, and they are not punk, maybe alternative rock.
 Social Distortion, The Ramones, and The Clash are my all-time favorites.
 They should be the top bands.
 Punk pretty much died after 2003.

 The best punk rock band in history, with rockabilly influence, is Social Distortion.
 Story of My Life is one of the best songs I've ever heard in my whole life.
 It makes me think about the good times from the past.
 They are just so great.